 Frequently Asked Questions

-1. Do we still need dashboards if we use Copilot?
+1. Do we still need dashboards if we use Copilot in Microsoft Fabric?

 Yes, dashboards still matter.
 They give standard KPIs and a shared view for everyone.
 But dashboards answer planned questions, not spontaneous ones.
 Copilot helps when a leader asks something that wasn’t built into a report.
 The two work best together, not as replacements for each other.

-2. Is this only useful for large enterprises?
+2. Is Copilot in Microsoft Fabric only useful for large enterprises?

 Large enterprises benefit strongly because their data is spread across many systems.
 But even mid-sized and growing firms face delays when data sits in silos.
 If your leaders wait days for answers, the value is clear.
 Size matters less than decision speed.